Lysychansk: Russian invasion of Ukraine

-On 19 September 2022, Ukrainian troops recaptured Bilohorivka, a village 10km from the city.

 Geography

 Lysychansk is located in the North-Western part of the Luhansk region, 115 km from Luhansk, on the high right bank of the Siverskyi Donets River.
 The area is surrounded by large hills, ravines and valleys.
 The city is situated on the northern spur of the Donets Ridge.

 Lysychansk lies in the continental climate of the steppe zone of Ukraine.
 Water resources stemming from here are one of the most important resources.
 Siverskyi Donets River is the main water artery of the Lysychansk and the whole region.
 The length of the Siverskyi Donets River within the city is 26.5 km.
 Verkhnia Bilenka River, a tributary of the Siverskyi Donets River, flows through the southern part of the city, the length of the river within the city is 7.7 km.

 Climate

 Lysychansk has a humid continental climate (Dfb) according to the Köppen climate classification system.